Joel Dreibelbis Farm

-The Joel Dreibelbis Farm /draɪbəlbɪs/ is an historic American farm complex and national historic district that are located in Richmond Township, Berks County, Pennsylvania.
+The Joel Dreibelbis Farm /draɪbəlbɪs/ is an historic farm complex and national historic district that are located in Richmond Township, Berks County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1989.

 History and architectural features

 This district has thirteen contributing buildings, one contributing site, and two contributing structures.
 They include a two-and-one-half-story, brick, vernacular, Federal-style farmhouse (1868), a one-and-one-half-story, summer kitchen (c.
 1870), a one-and-one-half-story, stone and frame combination smokehouse/wash house/ storage cellar (1882), a stone ice house (c.
-1875), a frame Pennsylvania bank barn that sits on a stone foundation (1908), a wagon shed/corn crib, and farm-related outbuildings.

-The property also includes an abandoned limestone quarry and abandoned railroad bed and bridge.
+1875), a frame Pennsylvania bank barn that sits on a stone foundation (1908), a wagon shed/corn crib, and farm-related outbuildings.The property also includes an abandoned limestone quarry and abandoned railroad bed and bridge.

-It was listed on the National Register of Historic Places in 1989.